yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 When I first saw Push, I wondered: Is this suspiciously simple language really powerful enough to express _any_ piece of software?

 If it is, then artificial evolution "equipped" with Push will eventually create arbitrarily complex software.
-If it isn't, there will always be programs that it will never produce, no matter how long we wait.
+If it isn't, there will always be programs that it will never produce, no matter how long I wait.
 In this case the question becomes: what are those "unreachable" programs?

 If you’re wondering what I'm talking about, you might have missed my previous article.
 You can catch up by reading {% post_link 2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs '"Intro To Genetic Programming: Can Evolution Write Computer Programs?"' %}.
 Alternatively, you can quickly learn about Push [here](https://erp12.github.io/push-redux/pages/intro_to_push/).

-{% asset_img turing-completeness.png Turing Completeness %}
+{% asset_img mechanical-calculator.png Mechanical Calculator %}

 # Turing Completeness

-If we could prove that Push is Turing-complete, it would mean that Push can compute any function that is computable.
+If I could prove that Push is Turing-complete, it would mean that Push can compute any function that is computable.
 [This article](https://evinsellin.medium.com/what-exactly-is-turing-completeness-a08cc36b26e2) provides a great explanation of Turing-completeness.

 According to the Church–Turing thesis, any mechanical device, no matter how complex, can compute only computable functions ([source](https://en.wikipedia.org/wiki/Computable_function)).